By Peter Ebro, GripGrab

 But remember, when wearing white socks they have to be totally white — there is nothing as uncool as over-washed greyish socks.

-Not only do stripes make you appear slimmer (if they're turned the right way), they also make you look fast.
+Not only do stripes make you appear slimmer (if they are turned the right way), they also make you look fast.
 Look and feel fast with the GripGrab Racing Stripes.

-Avoid the terrible odor of foot sweat by wearing a pair of socks made from Merino wool.
-Wool has natural antibacterial and antimicrobial properties, meaning that it won’t start smelling when you get a bit sweaty the way synthetic fabrics do.
+Avoid the terrible odour of foot sweat by wearing a pair of socks made from Merino wool.
+Wool has natural antibacterial and antimicrobial properties, meaning that it won’t start smelling when you get a bit sweaty the way some synthetic fabrics do.

-Because of this, wool doesn’t need to be washed as often and is a great fabric for extended trips.
+Because of this, wool sock don't need to be washed as often, so they are a great choice for extended trips.

 Read more about the many benefits from Merino Wool: Buyer's Guide: Why Wool is Gold for Winter Cycling

-Make sure to be seen when riding in low light conditions by wearing a pair of visible socks from the Hi-Vis range.
+Cycling in low light conditions requires you to stand out to be safe.
+Be seen by wearing a pair of visible socks from the Hi-Vis range.

 A little bonus tip; they also look cool in daylight!

 There are a lot of written and unwritten rules and traditions regarding cycling socks.
-But fortunately they have been liberalized, so now everybody can up their sock game in the way they want!
+But fortunately they have been liberalised, so now everybody can up their sock game in the way they want!